-ACCIDENTS ON THE JOB
+ACCIDENTS ON THE JOB 4014

-Shelby County Schools shall provide worker's compensation as authorized under TCA 50-6-106(6).
-It is the policy of Shelby County Schools to provide an accident-on-the-job program for eligible employees who are disabled as the direct result of an accident suffered in the course of the employee's performance of duties with the District.
+It is the policy of Shelby County Schools to provide an accidenton-the-job program for eligible employees who are disabled as the direct result of an accident suffered in the course of the employee's performance of duties with the District.
 All permanent employees, who sustain a job related injury while in the course of his/her duties for the District, may be eligible for benefits under this policy.
 Such injury shall not be the result of negligence on the part of the employee.